 By being empathic, you can build a closer connection with the customer than by being sympathetic.
 Empathy puts you on the same level as your vis-à-vis and helps to establish trust.

-4. Deliver on your word
+4. Deliver on Your Promise

 Let me show you what happens when a brand doesn't live up to its promise.
-Here is the example of Nick who made his purchase on Casafina – an online retailer of kitchenware, tableware, and gifts.
+Here is the example of Nick, who made his purchase on Casafina – an online retailer of kitchenware, tableware, and gifts.

-They said "new sales go live at 7 am and last for 72 hours" but Nick didn't receive his parcel when promised and, sure thing, complained.
-The company's answer was not-so-nice – instead of taking responsibility, they played the blame game:
+They said, "new sales go live at 7 am and last for 72 hours," but Nick didn't receive his parcel when promised and, sure thing, complained.
+The company's answer was not-so-nice – instead of taking responsibility; they played the blame game:

-5. Invest in emotional intelligence training
+5. Invest in Emotional Intelligence Training

 Special training sessions could help your team learn how to:

-6. Use automation smartly
+6. Use Automation Smartly

 Have you ever booked a flight and felt anxious because of seat reservation/luggage registration issues/travel insurance/ or other glitches?
 I bet you wished for a quick problem solution.

 Let's analyze the example of Norwegian Airlines and its way of incorporating automation to achieve ultimate results (and save both their and customers' nerves).
-The company leveraged an AI-fueled chatbot from Kindly which helped them:
+The company leveraged an AI-fueled chatbot from Kindly, which helped them:

 It would've been great if we only had happy customers who come to express their joy and gratitude.
 In reality, though, customers are more likely to come with problems than with thanks.
 It is up to you to make them feel understood and supported at times of stress and anxiety.